-On July 1, 2021, we contributed to ABG all of our interests in both the Forever 21 and Brooks Brothers licensing ventures in exchange for additional interests in ABG.
-As a result, in the third quarter of 2021, we recognized a non-cash, pre-tax gain of \$159.8 million representing the difference between the fair value of the interests received determined using Level 3 inputs and the carrying value of the intellectual property licensing ventures less costs to sell.
+On July 1, 2021, we sold to ABG all of our interests in both the Forever 21 and Brooks Brothers licensing ventures in exchange for additional interests in ABG.
+As a result, in the third quarter of 2021, we recognized a non-cash, pre-tax gain of \$159.8 million representing the difference between the fair value of the interests received determined using Level 3 inputs and the carrying value of \$102.7 million of the intellectual property licensing ventures less costs to sell.
+This non-cash investing and financing activity is excluded from our consolidated statement of cash flows.
 In connection with this transaction, we recorded deferred taxes of \$47.9 million.

 On December 20, 2021, we sold a portion of our interest in ABG, resulting in a pre-tax gain of \$18.8 million.
 In connection with this transaction, we recorded tax expense of \$8.0 million.
 Subsequently, we acquired additional interests in ABG for cash consideration of \$100.0 million.
-At March 31, 2022, our interest in ABG was approximately 10.4%.